SolomonGao/Datastructure-Python/stack/stack.md

 Since the stack data structure only allows operations at one end, the stack must follow the last-in, first-out principle.

 Here we take the badminton tube as an example.
-At the beginning, the badminton barrel is empty, that is, the empty stack.
-Then we put the shuttlecocks one by one (that is, push into the stack).
+In the beginning, the badminton barrel is empty, that is, the empty stack.
+Then we put the shuttlecocks one by one (that is, push them into the stack).
 When we need badminton, we take it from the badminton barrel (pop).
 So the first shuttlecock we got was the one we put in at the end.

 ![stack_representation](stack_representation.jpg)